MrHistamine/Caster/README.md

 How To Use Caster
 ==========================================
-NOTE:  See the document labeled "How_to_Cast_an_External_Program.pdf" under the "Documentation" folder, for an example of how to create casters (really just Plex channels).
+NOTE:  See the document entitled "How_to_Cast_an_External_Program.pdf" under the "Documentation" folder, for step-by-step instructions on how to create casters (really just Plex channels).